Probiotics and Fertility: Support Your Reproductive Health

 2. Check the quality of the products

-Not all supplements are equal.
-So, if you want to take a probiotic cure , turn to brands that are transparent about their manufacturing process.
-Above all, make sure that their probiotics are formulated to withstand stomach acid and arrive alive in the intestine and vagina.
-This is why products in the form of gastro-resistant capsules often remain the most effective.
-In addition, it is essential that the cold chain is respected at each stage, from manufacturing to delivery, to preserve the viability of the probiotic strains , which are sensitive to heat.
-At Boome, this requirement is rigorously respected, which is an approach that is rarely implemented.
+Not all supplements are created equal.
+So, if you're looking for a probiotic regimen , look for brands that are transparent about their manufacturing process.
+Above all, make sure their probiotics are formulated to withstand stomach acid and reach the intestines and vagina alive.
+This is why products in gastro-resistant capsule form often remain the most effective.
+Furthermore, it's essential that the cold chain be respected at every stage, from manufacturing to delivery, to preserve the viability of the probiotic strains , which are sensitive to heat.
+At Boome, this requirement is rigorously respected, which is a rarely implemented approach.

 • your age ;